Asfaam/Group8_Heart_Prediction/README.md

 The model is evaluated using accuracy, precision, recall, and AUC score.
 For additional details, refer to the model evaluation section in the Jupyter Notebook.

-## Additional Resources: Link to YouTube Video
+## Additional Resources:
+- **Link to YouTube Video:**
 - [https://youtu.be/R_uE5n_Zlx4] - Watch a video explaining how the Heart Disease Prediction application works.

+- **Link to Heart Prediction web app:**
+- [https://asfaam-group8-heart-prediction-app-qms8aq.streamlit.app/] - Follow this link to open the Heart Disease Prediction web application.

 ## Acknowledgments